Michael A. Taylor Player Props: Twins vs. White Sox

-After going 0-for-4 in his most recent game, Michael A. Taylor and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Lance Lynn) at 7:40 PM ET on Tuesday.
+After going 2-for-4 with a home run and an RBI in his last game, Michael A. Taylor and the Minnesota Twins take on the Chicago White Sox (who will hand the ball to Lucas Giolito) at 1:10 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-4) against the White Sox.
+He notched a home run while going 2-for-4 in his previous game against the White Sox.

 Michael A. Taylor Game Info & Props vs. the White Sox